-This is a great opportunity to stick your head above the parapet and be known as the nursery in the local area that is always thinking of fun ways to get the kids out of the classroom and into the community, to see and do new things.
+This is a great opportunity to stick your head above the parapet and be known as the nursery in the local area that is always thinking of fun ways to get the kids out of the classroom and into the local community, to see and do new things.

 Not only are day trips great for exploring, but they often give children strong memories, that can be later developed in exercises back in the classroom.

 The Extra mile: We love this story about how one nursery turned what was potentially the most mundane part of the trip, the journey on the tube, into the part that the children liked the most, including it in their day to day play.

 It’s a no brainer that every nursery manager will try and get the best staff they can.
 Whether it’s impressive qualifications or a natural flair with children of all ages, you’re always on the look out for the best early years practitioners for your childcare setting.

 However, one important thing when it comes to thinking about parents is the extent to which they rely on their instincts when choosing a nursery setting for their children.

 More than 90% see good staff/child relationships as important when choosing a childcare setting, and quality caregivers will always shine, but don’t look past the value of choosing staff who are approachable and naturally friendly to new parents too.
 They tend to fall back on the gut feeling when it comes to making that final call meaning their experience with the staff could make all the difference.

 The Extra mile: The same study suggests that 92% of parents value good access to outdoor space.
 If you have the opportunity to open up a better outdoor space it’s a real must, especially if you’re in an area where this kind of space in nurseries is at a premium.

 This is where your research really counts.
 What is there an appetite for in the local community?
 It won’t be a deal breaker for everyone, but it might be the one thing that counts in your specific situation.